IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 	* Update pushed methods calls counter
 	* Database.EnsureCreated(); in same time
 	* Multiple scan process in same time
+* Complete publisher project and test it
+* Wait methods in same group must have the same signature
+* Verify that fody MethodBoundaryAspect is active
 * All logs goes to one table
 * Background Cleaning Job
 	* Move completed/cancled function instance to Recycle Bin